mjambon/blog/src/2016-08-20-agi-project-status-2016/index.md

 steps are taken and $w_p$ ends up being replaced by an output taken from a shorter-range bucket of $w_c$, or by a random output.

+In conclusion, the plans for this part are rather fuzzy at this time.
+Related problems or solutions include:

+* The multi-armed bandit problem: here the difference is that we have a large number bandits (nodes in $V$) instead of just one.
+* Artificial neural networks: non-trivial ANNs are essentially not observable, violating the requirement for engineerability, but have been studied extensively and may offer useful insights.
+* Manual grouping of outputs into regions: this requires more engineering and trial-and-error in order to figure out a good grouping that works in a particular model of the world.
+This may prove particularly problematic for output nodes that are created without a specific role, but which will acquire a role as the system learns to take advantage of them, such as nodes managing explicit memory cells.

+Possible future directions:

+* Feedback analysis: Determine the contribution to the mood signal of each pair $(v, w)$, such that a local function analog to a "wavelet" is associated with each action.
+The sum of these functions would constitute a predictive model of the mood function.
+  This would solve the problem of isolating the effect of a specific action on the mood function, since many actions may have overlapping effects.
+* Stability control: The goal would be to not have too many nodes explore new actions simultaneously, while still letting safe actions take place.
+  We could restrict the number of simultaneously active nodes that trigger an action in order to guarantee some minimum stability.

 ### Dealing with high local dimensionality

 The success of the approach rests upon having relatively few members